NoBlackBoxes/LastBlackBox/course/bootcamp/day_3/README.md

   - Use a program (such as [Etcher](https://www.balena.io/etcher/)) to copy the downloaded image to your micro-SD card.
   - ***Before*** you insert the micro-SD card into the Raspberry Pi, complete the first steps of the next Task.
 - ***Task 3***: Connect to your Raspberry Pi from your Host computer (via SSH)
-  - This will require adding two files to the "boot" partition on the micro-SD card that tell your NB3's Raspberry Pi how to connect to a WiFi network.
+  - This will require adding three files to the "boot" partition on the micro-SD card that tell your NB3's Raspberry Pi how to connect to a WiFi network.
-    - Examples of the files (*ssh* and *wpa_supplicant.conf*) that you need to add can be found here: [boot](resources/connecting/boot)
+    - Examples of the files (*ssh* and *wpa_supplicant.conf* and *userconf.txt*) that you need to add can be found here: [boot](resources/connecting/boot)
       - *Note*: you must change the Wifi name (SSID) and password in the *wpa_supplicant.conf* file to match your local WiFi network.
       - *Note*: Make sure the "ssh" file has no extension (e.g. *.txt*), which sometimes is added by default.
+      - *Note*: The *userconf.txt* file creates a new user (pi) with a default password (raspberry)
   - What is SSH?
 It stands for "**s**ecure **sh**ell".
 It is a program that runs on your "host" computer that gives you access via a network to the terminal (shell) of a "remote" computer (e.g. your NB3).
     - *Windows*: you can use PuTTY and connect via the "ssh" protocol
     - *MacOS/Linux*: you can use *ssh* from the command line of a terminal